Barry Windham: Championship reigns; various feuds (1991–1992)

 In October 1991, Windham formed a tag team with Dustin Rhodes and feuded with WCW World Tag Team Champions The Enforcers (Arn Anderson and Larry Zbyszko).
-At Halloween Havoc 1991: Chamber of Horrors, Anderson and Zbyszko slammed a car door on Windham's hand, breaking it, and putting him out of action for a while (including that night's Chamber of Horrors match, where he was replaced by El Gigante).
-That also led to Ricky Steamboat stepping in as the mystery partner for Rhodes at Clash of the Champions XVII that November.
+At Halloween Havoc 1991: Chamber of Horrors, Anderson and Zbyszko slammed a car door on Windham's hand, breaking it, and putting him out of action for a while (including that night's Chamber of Horrors match).
+That led to Ricky Steamboat stepping in as Rhodes's partner at Clash of the Champions XVII that November.
 Steamboat and Rhodes won the titles.
-Windham, meanwhile, would come back a couple of months later to feud with Anderson, Zbyszko, and the rest of what was now the Dangerous Alliance.
-Windham would feud with TV Champion "Stunning" Steve Austin in the spring of 1992.
+Windham, meanwhile, came back a couple of months later to feud with Anderson, Zbyszko, and the rest of what was now the Dangerous Alliance.
+Windham would feud with TV Champion "Stunning Steve" Austin in the spring of 1992.
 On the May 9, 1992 edition of Saturday Night, he defeated Austin in a two out of three falls match to win the WCW World Television Championship.
 He dropped the title to Austin on the June 13 edition of WorldWide.

-On a taped edition of Saturday Night on September 2, Windham teamed with Dustin Rhodes to defeat Steve Williams and Terry Gordy for the unified WCW World Tag Team Championship and NWA World Tag Team Championship (their NWA title reign is not recognized by NWA); the match would air on October 3.
-They held the belts for about two months before losing them to Steamboat and Shane Douglas in a memorable match on November 18 at Clash of the Champions XXI.
-Windham turned heel on Rhodes after the match when Rhodes refused to pin Steamboat after an accidental low blow.
+On a taped edition of Saturday Night on September 2, Windham teamed with Dustin Rhodes to defeat Steve Williams and Terry Gordy for the unified WCW/NWA World Tag Team Championship (their NWA title reign is not recognized by NWA); the match aired on October 3.
+They held the belts for about two months before losing them to Ricky Steamboat and Shane Douglas on November 18 at Clash of the Champions XXI.
+As Rhodes refused to go for the pinfall after an accidental low blow on Steamboat, Windham turned heel on Rhodes after the match.

 At the end of the year, Windham teamed with Brian Pillman, who had also turned heel, to pursue the titles he and Rhodes lost, but ended up losing to Steamboat and Douglas at Starrcade 1992: Battlebowl/The Lethal Lottery II.